What is DPLA?

 Your institution will need to sign a Contributor Agreement with ODN that allows us to send your metadata to DPLA, and states that you will align that metadata to the standards set by ODN (available in the MAP).

 We don’t have a very big collection, can we still participate?

 Absolutely!
 There is no minimum number of items needed to participate in DPLA.

 And you don’t have to do your entire collection at once, either.
 Many institutions have found it easier to start with a small collection of selected items and add more as they keep working on metadata remediation.

-We are happy to support the workflow that fits best with your institution’s needs and goals.
+We are invested in the long term success of ODN and happy to support the workflow that fits best with your institution’s needs and goals.

 MAP (Metadata Application Profile)

 Who is the Provider when I look at an item record in DPLA?
 Should I have that field in my metadata?